 So I've got my right hand on the handle being right-handed.
 That's given me the kind of leverage and pressure to start working out the dents.
 My left hand is just giving me a bit of accuracy making sure I can fine-tune and move the tip.
 I need to start removing this dent.

-This is not a dent repair tutorial, a short video to show you an access point.
-Things to look out for if ever you come across dents on the upper section of door panels.
+This will show you access points if ever you come across dents on the upper section of door panels.
 As you can see it's quite clean access to get behind.
 Really made it easy to remove this dent.

-I hope I was able to help!
-You can learn more about dent removals.
-The techniques and tools to use.
-You can get started by checking out this survey!
+You can learn more about dent removals, the techniques and tools to use.